 Reporting or disclosing

-If you have been subjected to sexual assault or sexual harassment, you may be faced with a number of decisions.
+If you have been subjected to sexual harm, you may be faced with a number of decisions.

 It's important you know that you have control of what action you take (including no action) and you can change your mind at any time.
 You do not have to make a decision quickly and it is important that you make the decision that is right for you.
 Whatever you decide to do, you do not have to go through this alone.
 There are many support services available to you through UniSA and other external organisations.